worthingtonse/iPhone/README.md

 7. Tools and information Mode.
 8. Password Recovery Mode

-## 🥇First Time Initialization Mode
+## 👤First Time Initialization Mode
 When the program starts for the first time it must:
 1. Ask the user to agree to the terms as shown below.
 2. Ask the user to create and confirm a password.